MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_packet_flags.md

-#### - PreviousError

-A single bit that indicates whether the hardware error packet contains information about a fatal hardware error.
-This error caused the operating system to generate a bug check and restart.

-#### - Reserved1

-Reserved for system use.
+### -field DUMMYSTRUCTNAME.PlatformDirectedOffline

+A single bit that indicates whether the PSHED plug-in that performs PFA on a system component has determined if the component should be brought into an offline state.
+This bit is only valid if the <b>PlatformPfaControl</b> member is set.

-<div class="alert"><b>Note</b>  In versions of the Windows Driver Kit (WDK) prior to Windows 7, this member was named <b>CpuValid</b>.
-The <b>CpuValid </b>member has been deprecated in the WDK for Windows 7 and later versions of Windows.</div>
+<div class="alert"><b>Note</b>  This member is supported in Windows 7 and later versions of Windows.</div>
 <div> </div>

-#### - Reserved2
+### -field DUMMYSTRUCTNAME.Reserved2

 Reserved for system use.

-#### - Simulated

-A single bit that indicates that the error condition was simulated.
+### -field AsULONG

+A ULONG representation of the contents of the WHEA_ERROR_PACKET_FLAGS union.

 ## -remarks